JavaToJestKawa/JavaToJestKawa/README.md

 # Hi there 👋

-I'm a Computer Science student focused on software engineering, machine learning and backend development.
+I'm a Computer Science student building backend and data-driven applications with Python, FastAPI, SQL, and machine learning.

 ## Tools & technologies